Do I have to answer police questions if I’m driving or biking?

 - proof of insurance documents

 You don’t have to say anything to the police.
 Just show them the documents.
-Anything you say to the police can be used as evidence if you're charged with a criminal offence.
-If you don’t show the police your documents, you can be charged with a provincial offence under the Highway Traffic Act.
+Anything you say to the police can be used as if you’re charged with a criminal offence.
+If you don’t show the police your documents, you can be charged with a under the Highway Traffic Act.
 It is a provincial offence to not show the police your insurance card.

 The police can also demand that you take a roadside breath test to check for alcohol impairment.
 They do not need a reason to ask you to take a breath test.
 You do not have the right to refuse a breath test.